Isaiah 37 – Assyria Destroyed, God Glorified

 i.
 Curiously, this prophecy may have never reached the ears of Rabshakeh.
 After all, Isaiah didn’t exactly have free access to him.
 But perhaps before his terrible end, God found a way to get this prophecy to him.
 Or, perhaps God had it for this blasphemer as a special message in hell.
 At the very least, this prophecy would have been hugely encouraging to Hezekiah and all of Judah, even if Rabshakeh never heard it on this earth.

 c.
-By the multitude of my chariots, I have come up to the height of the mountains: Here, the LORD describes the great pride the Assyrians had in their own conquests.
-But they forgot that the LORD was really in charge (Now I have brought it to pass, that you should be crushing fortified cites into heaps of ruins.
-Therefore the inhabitants had little power).
-Even if the Assyrians didn’t know it, they owed their success to the LORD!
+By the multitude of my chariots, I have come up to the height of the mountains: Here, the Lord describes the great pride the Assyrians had in their own conquests.
+But they forgot that the Lord was really in charge (Now I have brought it to pass, that you should be for crushing fortified cities into heaps of ruins.
+Therefore their inhabitants had little power).
+Even if the Assyrians didn’t know it, they owed their success to the Lord.

 i.
 How humbling this must have been for the Assyrians!
 All along, they thought it was because of their mighty power they had accomplished so much.
 Here, God makes it plain that it was His power that did it.

 d.
-I know your dwelling place, your going out and your coming in: God knew everything about this enemy, and because Assyria went too far in blaspheming the One who made all their success possible, therefore I will put My hook in your nose… and I will turn you back by the way which you came.
+I know your dwelling place, your going out and your coming in: God knew everything about this enemy, and because Assyria went too far in blaspheming the One who made all their success possible, therefore I will put My hook in your nose…and I will turn you back by the way which you came.
 This was an especially dramatic statement, because this is exactly how the Assyrians would cruelly march those whom they forced to relocate out of their conquered lands.
 They would line up the captives, and drive a large fishhook through the lip or the nose of each captive, string them all together and march them.
-God says, “I’m going to do the same thing to you!”
+God said to Assyria, “I’m going to do the same thing to you.”

 e.
 For out of Jerusalem shall go a remnant: As much as the Assyrians would like to crush Jerusalem and Judah, they will not be able to.
 God will preserve His remnant.